 Mont Cocotte

-- Total distance covered: 4 km
+• Total distance covered: 4 km

-- Duration: 30 minutes one way
+• Duration: 30 minutes one way

-- Level: Easy to Moderate
+• Level: Easy to Moderate

-Mont Cocotte is one of the shortest hikes in Black River Gorges that’s suitable for beginner hikers.
 The trail is easy to follow with only a steep incline close to the summit where you’ll get an incredible view of the lush hills and turquoise ocean.

 The hike takes only about 30 minutes to the summit from the Alexandra Falls viewpoint, making it perfect for those who are short on time.

 From the Alexandra Falls viewpoint, take the path opposite the sign showing a map of the national park.
-Continue straight ahead for about 20-25 minutes until you see a tree on your right which has been marked with red paint.
+Continue straight ahead for about 20-25 minutes until you see a tree on your right that has been marked with red paint.

 Go through the narrow path surrounded by tall pine trees until you reach an intersection.
 Turn left and continue along the trail until you reach the top.
 There are two viewpoints at the top, one directly opposite the trail and another on the left.